auraphp/Aura.Di/docs/getting-started.md

 ## Overview

-The Aura.Di package provides a dependency injection container system with the following features:
+The Aura.Di package provides a serializable dependency injection container with the following features:

 - constructor and setter injection